We have included this page so that our translate button can work on this important content

 Health includes physical and mental health; maltreatment includes sexual abuse and other forms of ill-treatment which are not physical.

 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others (e.g. via the internet).
-They may be abused by an adult or adults or another child or children.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
+Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+Children may be abused by an adult or adults or by another child or children.

 Physical abuse: a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child (Fabricated Induced Illness).
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.

 Appendix 2: Definitions and procedures for specific safeguarding situations